 - allocated time with FSW/teaching assistant

 - assessment of social, emotional, and learning needs

 - weekly meetings with parents and child.

 - offer of an Early Help assessment.

-- Directed move to support the child temporarily in another school

 - involvement of external agencies

 - alternative curriculum options (e.g., Part time timetable-must be with parental agreement.
 Managed moveall schools in locality must be considered and with parental agreement.
-Child offered alternative provision if capacity is there.
+Child offered alternative provision within THE HIVE if capacity is there.
 Flexible timetable- Parents responsible for educating at home for part of the school week.)